acl-org/acl-2023/_pages/faq.md

 A: Yes you can do that.
 Due to several similar inquries we decided to allow two separate anonimity deadlines for direct submission and for ARR comissions, respectively, both for one month.
 {: .answer}

+Q: Do I have to submit my abstract to SOFTCONF if I commit from ARR?
+{: .question}
+A: No you do not have to.
+Just commit directly after Jun 25 through the same SOFTCONF system.
+We will make the submission page ready after the direct submission deadline.
+{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>